rhevorn/shape/docs/TAGS.md

 | `unique` | slice | elements are deeply unique |
 | `label=text` | every supported field | set the issue display label; path is unchanged |

-`NotEmpty` does not trim.
-A nil pointer is empty, but a pointer to `""` is not empty at the pointer layer; string rules on that field inspect the pointee.
-For a nil pointer, inner transforms and rules are skipped.
+`NotEmpty` does not trim and is not a pointer rule.
+Use `notnull` for presence and `minlength=1` for a non-empty string pointee.
+A pointer first runs outer options such as `ifnull`, then its inner transforms and rules.
+Inner transforms therefore process fallback values too, even when written before `ifnull` in the tag.
+Inner work is skipped if the pointer remains nil.

 Container tags belong to the container.
 They are not inherited by elements, map keys, or map values.
 Element/value structs use their own field tags.
 Map